fatedier/frp/README.md

 Examples use TOML format, but you can still use YAML or JSON.

-These configuration files is for reference only.
+These configuration files are for reference only.
 Please do not use this configuration directly to run the program as it may have various issues.

 [Full configuration file for frps (Server)](./conf/frps_full_example.toml)